 Midwifery is a woman-centred discipline.
 We focus on providing optimal care for women throughout pregnancy, childbirth and the postnatal period, to ensure that they (and their family) start parenting in the best possible way.

-Discipline Lead and Associate Professor of Midwifery
+Discipline Lead and Professor of Midwifery

 The midwife in Australia plays an important role in health education and information sharing, not only for women, but also within the family and the community.
 This work involves continuity of care, antenatal education and preparation for parenthood, and support in the postpartum period.